 - Don’t string cords, cables, or air hoses across hallways or in any designated aisle.

 - In office areas, remind staff to not leave boxes, files, or briefcases in the aisles.

 - Encourage safe work practices, such as closing file cabinet drawers after use and picking up loose items from the floor.

 - Conduct periodic inspections for slip and trip hazards.

 Protecting your employees from injuries isn’t just the right thing to do, it’s better for your business’ bottom line.
-Good housekeeping practices, using visual cues to make sure your workplace is visually organized and keeping pedestrian paths and work areas clear of obstacles and debris are good first steps in cutting down the chances of one of your employees taking a fall.
+Good housekeeping practices, using visual cues to make sure your workplace is visually organized, and keeping pedestrian paths and work areas clear of obstacles and debris are good first steps in cutting down on dangerous falls.
+Explore our Resource Center for more workplace safety tips and information.